The Pomegranate - the Antioxidant Bomb

 Pomegranates grow on small trees or shrubs that grow up to five meters high and have a reddish-brown to gray bark.

-The fruits themselves are about the size of apples, with an orange-red to red-brown color.
-Their fruit is not really a berry, but falls into a gray area.
-Its pulp is neither fleshy nor stalky.
-The interior of the fruit is crisscrossed with several seed chambers, which have about 400 seeds.
-These chambers are surrounded by a kind of transparent membrane, which is filled with juice.
+The fruits themselves are about the size of apples, with an orange-red to red-brown colour.
+The fruit is not a true berry but falls into a grey zone.
+Its pulp is neither fleshy nor woody.
+The interior of the fruit is crisscrossed with several seed chambers which contain around 400 seeds.
+Each seed is enclosed in a transparent membrane which is filled with juice.

-Wine is made from this juice that is great for refining game, poultry dishes and fruit salads.
+Pomegranate juice can also be made into wine which is perfect for refining game, poultry and fruit salads.

 Ingredients

-The ingredients in pomegranates are something to be proud of.
+The nutritional contents of a pomegranate are impressive.
 In addition to many trace elements and minerals, the juice contains many antioxidants such as flavonoids and polyphenols.
-The number of polyphenols it contains is at an even higher concentration than red wine and blueberries.
+The amount of polyphenols is even higher than in red wine and blueberries.

-Meanwhile, an increasing number of studies have indicated that pomegranates may help with cardiovascular disease, arthritis, inflammation, and even cancer.
-Although the final confirmation is still pending, in principle, pomegranates are very healthy.
+Furthermore, an increasing number of studies indicate that pomegranates may help with cardiovascular disease, arthritis, inflammation, and even cancer.
+Although not conclusive, pomegranates can be said to be very healthy.

 Preparation

-There are several ways to get to the seeds.
-You can halve the pomegranate, then tap and hold the shell until they fall out.
-Here, it helps to use slight pressure while rolling them over a flat surface.
-This helps to loosen the seeds.
+There are several ways to get the seeds out.
+One way is to cut the pomegranate in half, then tap and hold the shell until the seeds fall out.
+It helps to roll it on a flat surface while pressing lightly first - this helps loosen the seeds.

-You can also detach the seeds directly with a spoon.
-For this purpose, it is best to get a bowl of water to help.
-The seeds sink to the bottom, while the shell floats on the surface.
+You can also scoop out the seeds with a spoon.
+It is best to get a bowl of water to help in this case.
+The seeds sink to the bottom while the shell floats on the surface.

 The fastest way is to simply squeeze the fruit.
 One pomegranate yields about half a glass of juice.